 CODING PLANTS

-A Sustainable Artificial Reef and Living Kelp Archive for the Ocean
+An Artificial Reef and Living Kelp Archive

-19th International Architecture Exhibition: Intelligens.
+La Biennale di Venezia Architettura, 19th International Architecture Exhibition: Intelligens.
 Natural.
 Artificial.
 Collective.

 Earth Ocean